 The Committee reviews base salaries annually.
-In February 2011, the Committee considered an adjustment to the compensation of Mr. Moore.
-Mr. Moore made no recommendation regarding his own compensation.
-The Towers Watson market information provided to the Committee showed that Mr. Moore's base salary approved in 2010 was below the market median base salary.
-The Committee decided to increase Mr. Moore's base salary from \$660,000 to \$680,000.
-The market information that Towers Watson provided to the Committee indicated that after this adjustment, Mr. Moore's new base salary would be slightly below the market median base salary.
+In February 2012, the Committee considered an adjustment to the compensation of Mr. Ruelle.
+Mr. Ruelle made no recommendation regarding his own compensation, nor was he present in any discussions or presentations regarding his compensation.
+The Towers Watson market information provided to the Committee showed that Mr. Ruelle's base salary approved in 2011 was below the market median base salary.
+The Committee decided to increase Mr. Ruelle's base salary from \$650,000 to \$680,000.
+The market information that Towers Watson provided to the Committee indicated that after this adjustment, Mr. Ruelle's new base salary would remain slightly below the market median base salary.

-In February 2011, the Committee also approved an aggregate increase in base salaries for our other named executive officers.
-The approved increase, which was proposed by Mr. Moore, raised the aggregate amount of the base salaries for these officers to approximately the market median.
-The aggregate increase in base salaries for all officers other than Mr. Moore was approximately 3.5%.
-These base salary increases reflected the Committee's objective of providing a competitive executive compensation program in light of prevailing business and economic conditions.
+In February 2012, the Committee also approved increases in base salaries for our other named executive officers.
+The approved increases, which were based in part on the recommendations of Mr. Ruelle, raised the aggregate amount of the base salaries for these officers to a level that was slightly below the market median and reflected the Committee's objective of providing a competitive executive compensation program in light of prevailing business and economic conditions.
+Prior to these increases, the base salaries for two of these officers were significantly below the market median because they were promoted to their positions in 2011.
+The increases for these two officers moved them closer to the market median.